jschnasse/oi/README.md

 [![Build Status](https://travis-ci.org/jschnasse/oi.svg?branch=master)](https://travis-ci.org/jschnasse/oi)
 [![codecov](https://codecov.io/gh/jschnasse/oi/branch/master/graph/badge.svg)](https://codecov.io/gh/jschnasse/oi)

 # About

-`oi` a small tool to convert csv,json,yaml,xml,rdf to each other.
+`oi` a small tool to convert between csv,json,yml,xml,rdf.
+The tool attempts to create various output formats.
+The result is not meant to be 100% correct for each and every case.
+The overall idea is to provide adhoc conversions just as one step in a conversion pipeline.
-Use `oi` to translate one structured format into another.
-Even if the result is not hundred percent correct it almost always can be fixed easily with existing tools like `sed`,`grep` and `awk`.
+It can be combined easily with existing tools like `xsltproc`,`jq`,`sed`,`grep` and `awk`.

-# Test Install
+# Install

 ```
 wget https://dl.bintray.com/jschnasse/debian/oi_0.5.8.deb